-The optional sunshade offers an extendable awning top to the aft end of the hardtop.
-This shade is deployed by installing the two aft legs by pushing the release pad and locking them in the bases.
+The optional forward and aft Mediterranean sunshades offer an extendable awning top to the forward and aft end of the hardtop.
+The shades are deployed by installing the two legs into the deck mounted sockets.
 The canvas shade is then connected to the two hardtop clasps.
-Route the canvas ropes through the pulleys and secure them in the locking pads at the base of the poles.
-The awning is not intended to be deployed when the boat is underway.
-If it is left deployed while the boat is underway damage could occur to the unit or the surrounding area.
+The sunshades are not intended to be deployed when the boat is underway.
+If it is left deployed while the boat is underway, damage could occur to the unit or the surrounding area.